tkem/cachetools/docs/index.rst

    positional and keyword arguments as the wrapped function itself, and which has to return a suitable cache key.
 Since caches are mappings, the object returned by `key` must be hashable.
-The default is to call :func:`hashkey`.
+The default is to call :func:`cachetools.keys.hashkey`.

    If `lock` is not :const:`None`, it must specify an object implementing the `context manager`_ protocol.
 Any access to the